nardbagel/musashi/README.md

           # repo-name defaults to the current repository
           pr-number: ${{ github.event.pull_request.number }}
           llm-api-key: ${{ secrets.LLM_API_KEY }}
-          # Comment rules will be read from .musashi file if it exists
+          # Comment rules will be read from .cursor/rules dir if exists
           log-level: "info"
 ```

-You can configure the LLM behavior by adding a `.musashi` file to the root of your repository:

 ```
 "Focus on security issues and performance improvements"